 Can I use PowerMate with my favorite application?

 PowerMate will work with ANY application that has key commands, or supports key commands.
 If your keyboard can do it, PowerMate can do it, too.
 It does this by sending keyboard shortcuts, called Key Commands.
-If a menu command has a Key Command equivalent, it will be visible in the righthand portion of the Menu.
+If a menu command has a Key Command equivalent, it will be visible in the righthand portion of the Menu in older versions of the software.
+These commands may not be visible in all versions.

 Is PowerMate compatible with my computer?